trafiklab/trafiklab.se/content/docs/using-trafiklab/upgrading-api-keys.md

 Upgrading API keys is completely free, and only needed to ensure all Trafiklab users can keep using the the service for free.

+{{% warning %}}  Disable browser plugins like Google Translate when creating an project.
+They are known to cause issues on the developer portal, when logging in, creating accounts and creating projects. {{% /warning %}}

 ![Screenshot of an api key with an upgrade link](/media/2020/05/key-visible.png)

 In order to upgrade your API key, click the "Uppgradera" link and fill out the form.